mitsuhiko/lucumr/2010/11/26/computing-in-perspective.rst

 public: yes
 tags: [thoughts]
 summary: |
-  Numbers and computing — computing in numbers.
+  Visualizing numbers and thinking about dimensions in computing.

 Computing in Perspective
 ========================